Get Started with OCR in C# and VB.NET

 Performance

-Speed is Blazing: IronOcr.2020 + is up to 10 times faster and makes over 250% fewer errors than previous builds.
+Speed is blazing: IronOcr.2020+ is up to 10 times faster and makes over 250% fewer errors than previous builds.

 Learn More

-To learn more about OCR in C#, VB, F#, or any other .NET language, please read our community tutorials, which give real world examples of how Iron OCR can be used and may show the nuances of how to get the best out of this library.
+To learn more about OCR in C#, VB, F#, or any other .NET language, please read our community tutorials, which give real-world examples of using IronOCR and show the nuances of optimizing the library.

 A full API reference for .NET developers is also available.